CHANGE THE TALK is a peer-to-peer sexual violence education initiative for Los Angeles teens.

 Thank you to all of our supporters throughout Los Angeles County.
 We are so humbled by your generosity and volunteership over the years.
 We could not have done any of this work without you.

 Change the Talk was created in February 2015 by NCJW | LA teen interns who wanted to combat sexual violence through peer-to-peer education and advocacy.
 They compiled research and created an interactive presentation to bring to schools.

-Since its launch in 2015, Change the Talk workshop has been presented in 41 high schools for over 6,300 students.
+Since its launch in 2015, Change the Talk workshop has been presented in 42 high schools and youth groups for over 6,500 students.
 As a result, students are empowered to speak out against rape culture, advocate for consent culture, and make informed decisions about recourse if sexual violence takes place.
 Read our evaluation here and media coverage here.

 We believe in equity and justice.

 We approach our programs from a gender justice, racial justice, and human rights lens.

 We value active listening, believing survivors, and supporting survivors.